amiaopensource/av-python-carpentry/_episodes/05-aboutavfiles.md

 ### Trapping errors/exceptions and anticipating diverse collections

-The eagle-eyed among you might be beginning to wonder: this code gives us the results we’re after—when surveying a controlled set of PAL and NTSC Quicktime files—but what about when we broaden the pool, and start to survey media files of different types and different specs?
+The eagle-eyed among you might be beginning to wonder: this code gives us the results we’re after—when surveying a controlled set of PAL and NTSC Quicktime files—but what about when we broaden the pool and start to survey media files of different types and different specs?
 Video files that don’t contain audio tracks, audio files that don’t contain video tracks, ISOs of DVDs that contain neither—all of these things will reveal that the code we’ve written is brittle, liable to break down when encountering a less-anticipated situation.

-To avoid potential problems, we’ll need to enter the realm of error handling, and more specifically, we’ll need to use what’s called a `try` and `except` block to skip over files that don’t match our “ideal” state.
+To avoid potential problems, we’ll need to enter the realm of error handling; specifically, we’ll need to use what’s called a `try` and `except` block to skip over files that don’t match our “ideal” state.

 ~~~
 for item in media_list: